 Documents and websites

-An overview written in 2015 by the charity’s archivist, Rob Baker.
+An overview written by the charity’s archivist, Rob Baker.

 An article by Dr Matthew Rubery of Queen Mary, University of London on the development of the talking book service after the First World War by the RNIB and Blind Veterans UK

 Extensive website with information about what became of former sites of London hospitals and some other health-related institutions.
 It includes the former Blind Veterans UK sites in Regent’s Park, Blackheath and Old Marylebone Road.

 A very detailed website with many images of postcards and lots of background information.
 It includes a section devoted to Blind Veterans UK.

 A wide-ranging site of digitised content and information relating to Royal Navy ships, establishments, units and personnel from the First World War to the 21st century.
 It includes an account of HMS Vernon, the Admiralty training school part of which was based at Blind Veterans UK’s centre at Ovingdean, Brighton during the Second World War.